Home > Resources > FAQs & GUIDES

 Legal jargon can make the Family Law process frustrating and confusing.
 We provide this Glossary to help you deal more easily and effectively with your lawyer and the court process.

-Does not exist in Australia –see spouse maintenance.
+Does not exist in Australia – see Spouse Maintenance.

 The person who files the first document with the court seeking a specific outcome.
-Those documents are also given to the other party in the proceedings (the respondent – see glossary listing).
+Those documents are also given to the other party in the proceedings (the Respondent – see glossary listing).

 A document filed with the court stating what you want it to decide on a final basis.